 Meet Chloe Woodard, although you may already be familiar with her.
 She’s the talented and effortlessly hilarious lady behind the infamous “Who is she” Vine from summer 2015.
-You know, the one with “Take On Me” by A-ha, shimmying shoulders, and too-small sunglasses.
+You know, the one with “Take On Me” by A-ha, shimmying shoulders, and those all-too-small sunglasses.
 The Vine went viral – and brought Chloe’s Vine account (well-deserved) instant acclaim.
 Perhaps the greatest allure in “Who is she” was its unapologetic authenticity and simplicity – who couldn’t relate to the brace-faced girl hidden behind those sunglasses?
 By the time Vine closed down (RIP!) earlier this year, she had racked up almost one million followers on the social media platform.

 Beyond Vine, Chloe is a passionate music fan (yes, her taste expands beyond A-ha) and advocate for women’s rights.
 Watching her body of work feels like escapism from the burdens of reality, but her comedy is dark – often touching upon subjects like depression and the uncertainty that comes with being a teen – and grounded in real life.
 Likewise, her comedy is honest and comforting, without sugarcoating the ugliness of the world.
 Chloe brings a sweet, much-needed humor to the sameness of everyday life that makes us all feel a little bit less alone.
 She is a friend to us all – even if we only know her through our phone screen.
 Modern Girls are so excited to see what Chloe does next after Vine, so in the meantime, we took the time to ask her about the responsibilities of social media influencers, her most recent google searches, and her guilty pleasure music faves.